KimGyunYeop/Unit_Initalize_and_Weight_Activation/README.md

 This repository is experiment code of {paper_name}

 ## Usage
+Detailed hyperparameters of each experiment are found in parse_args() at utils.py
 #### For GLEU test
 !! experiment_name must include model name ["deberta","t5"]
 ```